CNC Specialist (Certificate)

-- Student must have completed the Machine Tool Technology degree or diploma program, or have program advisor approval.
+- Student must have completed the Precision Machining and Manufacturing diploma program, or have program advisor approval.

 The following is a suggested path to complete this program in a timely manner.
 An individual’s path to completion may be different based on institutional and personal factors affecting his/her academic progress.

 Note: While all courses are offered, they may vary by term and campus.
 See the program advisor for any questions.